Medically reviewed by Drugs.com. Last updated on Jun 3, 2020.

 • Appropriate use: For topical use only; avoid contact with eyes, mouth, nose, or other mucous membranes

-Reassess diagnosis if no clinical improvement after 2 weeks.
+Reassess diagnosis if no clinical improvement after completion of treatment course.